 For Peat’s Sake

-Sweets Tea Rooms is a popular spot for cyclists, and is conveniently close to Westhay Nature Reserve.
+Sweets Tea Rooms is a popular spot for cyclists and is conveniently close to Westhay Nature Reserve.
 It’s an appealingly rustic place with no airs and graces but good cake.
 The Sweet family have been involved in peat digging for generations and here you can find “Sweets Science and Peat Museum”

-Peat has been extracted from the Levels since they were drained, in the 1950s the process became industrialised and a major market in horticultural peat developed, the resulting reduction in water levels put local ecosystems at risk, so although peat extraction continues today it is much reduced.
+Peat has been extracted from the Levels since they were drained, in the 1950s the process became industrialized and a major market in horticultural peat developed, the resulting reduction in water levels put local ecosystems at risk, so although peat extraction continues today it is much reduced.
 Once an area has finished being worked, it is environmentally restored, and then either resold to the original farmer, or conservationists or private buyers.This has led to the creation of the Nature Reserves and other Sites of Special Scientific Interest.

-A couple of years ago the road that runs past Sweets was partially closed, the diversion took you several miles out of your way, however Sweets offered a short cut – straight through their field for a quid.
+A couple of years ago the road that runs past Sweets was partially closed, the diversion took you several miles out of your way, however, Sweets offered a shortcut – straight through their field for a quid.
 I admired their money making ingenuity (reminiscent of the Grundys in the Archers!) and was pleased by the opportunity to show off my superior driving on mud skills to the man I was giving a lift to (who was clearly impressed as he is now my partner).